miniworld-project/miniworld_core/README.md

 Distributed applications, routing algorithms, etc. can be tested with MiniWorld.

 For that purpose, the software-under-test has to be deployed in a KVM VM.
 Afterwards, the VMs can be interconnected by a network backend.
 For each connection, different static or event-based link-impairment can be applied.
 The network topology changes with a step.

+## Documentation

+The documentation is hosted on [readthedocs](http://miniworld-core.readthedocs.io/en/nightly/).
+Until the documentation is fully ready, please use the nightly branch.

 ## Features
 - Network emulation with Linux Bridges and VDE